microsoft/fluentui/packages/react-components/react-color-picker-preview/library/docs/Spec.md

 On navigation and color select the screen reader should read the following:

-1. `aria-labelby` of the root component, e.g. "ColorPicker"
+1. `aria-labelledby` of the root component, e.g. "ColorPicker"
 2. `aria-roledescription` of the input slider, e.g. "2D slider"
 3. `aria-valuetext` with the color description.